-There are two methods for creating users in the system:
+There are three methods for creating users in the system:

 - ADDING LOCAL USERS Create user accounts to authorize individual users to access the system.
 Assign users to User Groups which define their roles. - ACTIVE DIRECTORY Use your organization's Active Directory to authorize users to access the system.
-You can assign Tenable.ot roles based on your existing groups in Active Directory.
+You can assign Tenable.ot roles based on your existing groups in Active Directory. - SAML Set up an integration with your Identity Provider (e.g. Azure Active Directory) and assign users to your Tenable.ot application.